jefnilham/duplicate-file-remover/README.md

 * [Update](#update)

 # General info
 It is difficult to remove existing duplicates in a folder, especially on machines which have been around longer where folders tend to get bloated with files.
 I made this to automate the task of removing duplicates safely based on file hash.
+The user inputs the chosen folder and the script iterates through and check for files, ignoring subfolders.
+The hash function is run for every file and each file hash is stored in a list.
+Therefore, the script looks through the folder and removes anything that is not the first stored hash instance i.e. any second or more instances of the file is removed.

 ## Technologies
+- Hashlib to generate file hashes.
+Chosen algorithms are MD5 and SHA256
+- Miscellaneous operating system interfaces for directory traverals and file deletions

 ## Setup

-# notes
-- script ignores subfolders within folder and only considers files
-- script compares md5 hashes of files in a folder
-- any similar hashed file will be deleted, leaving first instance only
+Save the raw code and run the python script.

 # demo
 upon running, users will be asked: